 We will be sending out regular emails updating clients regarding ongoing developments.
 We will also be enrolling all clients onto our practice management system Accountancy Manager.
 Clients will receive an email in due course asking to register on to this.
 This system will enable us to communicate with you more efficiently and issue deadline reminders.
 It also has the function of a secure document exchange portal; we will be using to issue accounts and tax returns in the future asking clients to approve via an e-signature.
 Once set up you can upload documents to us securely.

 We understand the government will reimburse small businesses (businesses with under 250 employees) for 14 days of sick pay relating to Coronavirus (Covid 19) per each affected employee.
 The government will release details of how to claim back this sick pay in due course.We encourage employer’s to keep accurate records of any instances for staff absence due to Coronavirus (Covid 19).
 Further guidance can be found here and here.

 Coronavirus Job Retention Scheme

 Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
-Employers will have to designate employees as Furloughed (they cannot continue to work), inform employees that you have done this and register the employee details on a HMRC portal (HMRC will release details of when this will be available), HMRC will then reimburse employers for up to 80% of their normal salary.
+Employers will have to designate employees as Furloughed (they cannot continue to work), inform employees that you have done this and register the employee details and Furlough pay details on a HMRC portal.
+The portal will be live from 20th April.
+HMRC will then reimburse employers for up to 80% of their normal salary.
 It is up the employer if they pay the employee their full salary or 80% of their full salary.
 HMRC will release details on how to access this support.
 If you would like any further guidance on this, please let us know.
 We recommend all employers read the government guidance carefully regarding the Job retention scheme. (please see the link at the bottom of this page).

 Please note that employees designated as Furloughed must NOT be working not even working from home.